Omiadze/Project-Etch-a-Sketch/README.md

 ## Author

-- Hello, my name is Teo and I'm new to coding.
+- Hello, my name is Teo and I'm a Front-End developer.